RubensZimbres/Repo-2016/Readme.md

 Python - Keras LSTM Network:	is a Recurrent Neural Network (LSTM) to predict and generate text.

-Python - Keras Multi Layer Perceptron:	is a MLP model, for prediction and classification.
+Python - Keras Multi Layer Perceptron:	is a MLP model, Neural Networks made with Keras with loss history, scheduled learning rate according to derivative of error for prediction and classification.

 Python - Machine Learning: is a Principal Components Analysis followed by a Linear Regression.